Applying to Secondary School

 We know that choosing which secondary schools to apply for is a nerve-wracking time for both parents and children, and especially given the challenging circumstances of the last couple of years.

 We hope that the information shared on our website about admisions will help you understand the process, and that whilst you're here you're able to have a look around and get an idea of what makes BDA such a special school.

-To get a real feel for our school, we'd love you to join us at one oof our open events running throughout September and October.
-Please click the link below to book a place:
+To get a real feel for our school, we'd love you to join us at one of our open events running throughout September and October.

 Hammersmith and Fulham have put together a brochure called 'Moving On Up' to help you with the process of transitioning to secondary school.
 Please click the image below to read.